Business Plan For Food Delivery Startup: Here’s Your Only Guide Map

 Defining your business model is important.
 Are you an existing restauranter transitioning from your BC (Before Covid) brick & mortar model to a click & mortar avatar?
 Planning to set up a cloud kitchen, adding on delivery capabilities?
 Or, are you sold on the hyperlocal delivery model?
 Each will call for different kinds of hybridization, scales, & technology investments.

+No one can deny the importance of a restaurant delivery software.
+What you need is the knowledge of right model for your software or application.
 For this blog, we will follow the GrubHub/UberEats model- food aggregator with captive delivery services.
 This will influence your app-suite design, but the learning will remain relevant for multiple formats.

 Related read: How Does The On-Demand Hyperlocal Delivery Model Work?